Poll tax: Russia

 The Russian Empire imposed a poll tax in 1718.
 Nikolay Bunge, Finance Minister from 1881 to 1886 under Emperor Alexander III, abolished it in 1886.
+Poll taxes in Imperial Russia were determined by revision list enumerations.

 United States

 Poll tax

 Prior to the mid 20th century, a poll tax was implemented in some U.S. state and local jurisdictions and paying it was a requirement before one could exercise one's right to vote.
 After this right was extended to all races by the Fifteenth Amendment to the Constitution, many Southern states enacted poll taxes as a means of excluding African-American voters, most of whom were poor and unable to pay a tax.
 So as not to disenfranchise many whites, such laws sometimes included a clause exempting any people who had voted prior to enactment of the laws.
 The poll tax, along with literacy tests and extra-legal intimidation, such as by the Ku Klux Klan, achieved the desired effect of disenfranchising African Americans.

-Generally, In the United States, the term "poll tax" is used to mean a tax that must be paid in order to vote, rather than a capitation tax simply.
+Generally, in the United States, the term "poll tax" is used to mean a tax that must be paid in order to vote, rather than a capitation tax simply.
 For example, a bill that passed the Florida House of Representatives in April 2019 has been compared to a poll tax because it requires former felons to pay all "financial obligations" related to their sentence, including court fines, fees, and judgments, before their voting rights will be restored as required by a referendum that passed with 64% of the vote in 2018.

-The Twenty-fourth Amendment, ratified in 1964, prohibits both Congress and the states from conditioning the right to vote on payment of a poll tax or any other type of tax.
+The Twenty-fourth Amendment, ratified in 1964, prohibits both Congress and the states from conditioning the right to vote in federal elections on payment of a poll tax or any other type of tax.
+Poll taxes for State and local elections were declared unconstitutional by the Supreme Court in Harper v.
+Virginia State Board of Elections.

 Capitation and federal taxation

-The ninth section of Article One of the Constitution places several limits on Congress's powers.
+The ninth section of Article One of the Constitution places several limits on Congress' powers.
 Among them: "No capitation, or other direct, tax shall be laid, unless in proportion to the census or enumeration herein before directed to be taken".
 Capitation here means a tax of a uniform, fixed amount per taxpayer.
 Direct tax means a tax levied directly by the United States federal government on taxpayers, as opposed to a tax on events or transactions.
 The United States government levied direct taxes from time to time during the 18th and early 19th centuries.
 It levied direct taxes on the owners of houses, land, slaves and estates in the late 1790s but cancelled the taxes in 1802.